 When the wax cools to 135 degrees F. (57 C.), slowly pour it into containers one-fourth to one-half inch (6 mm. to 1 cm.) from the top.
 Pull the wick taut and place popsicle sticks on either side of the wick to keep it straight and centered while cooling.

 Let cool in a temperature-constant room for 24 hours.
 Cut the wick to a quarter inch (6 mm.) from wax.
 If desired, decorate the container with wide, festive ribbon, herb or evergreen sprigs, or printed labels.

 Cure the candle for an additional five days to two weeks to allow the fragrance to set.

 DIY Christmas Candle Ideas for Decorating

-Create a pine scented table centerpiece by snipping a few pine, spruce, or cedar evergreen stems from your yard or use extra pieces from your live Christmas tree or wreath.
+Create a pine-scented table centerpiece by snipping a few pine, spruce, or cedar evergreen stems from your yard, or use extra pieces from your live Christmas tree or wreath.
 Arrange them in a country-style, horizontal container made from metal or wood.
 Place several pillar or taper candles spaced evenly along the center.

 Fill a Mason jar or vase with Epsom salts (for a snowy look) and center with a votive candle.
 Decorate the outside of the jar with evergreen twigs, red berries, and twine.

 Fill a pedestal serving bowl with water.
 Add desired décors such as evergreens, pinecones, cranberries, holly berries, and flowers.
-Add floating candles to center.
+Add floating candles to the center.

-Creating DIY candles for Christmas gift giving and/or decorating with them in your home will bring a festive mood to you and your friends and family.
+Creating DIY candles for Christmas gift-giving and/or decorating with them in your home will bring a festive mood to you and your friends and family.